-A project lets you manage the publishing process for multiple related content items, such as a landing page, blocks and products (if you have Optimizely Commerce installed) that are parts of a campaign.
-Projects support content management in different language versions, so that you can manage translation of content items in the project view.
+A project allows you to manage the publishing process for multiple related content items, for instance, a landing page, blocks and products (if you have Commerce installed) that are parts of a campaign.
+Projects support management of content in different language versions, so that you can manage translation of content items in the project view as well.

 You need to add the projects gadget to the left or right pane to access the project features.

 Working with projects

 Create a project from the gadget menu and add desired content items through drag-and-drop.
 You can either prepare the draft versions of the content items first, and then create the project and add them, or the other way around.
 Use Sort in the context menu to sort content items for a better overview, and the Refresh button to reload the view if multiple editors are working on the same project.

 A specific content version can only be part of one project.
 If you try to add the same version to another project, you are prompted to create a new draft.

 The preview option in the top menu has an option for projects where you can browse through included items, preview them as if they were published, and update them if needed.

 To be able to publish a project, all included items must first be set to status "Ready to Publish".
 You can do this for each item either from the publishing menu when editing, or from the context menu in the Project gadget.

 When all items are ready for publishing, the entire project can be published.
 You can either publish directly, or schedule the project to be published later (if you have publishing access rights).
 If you need to change content in a scheduled project, select Remove Scheduling and Edit, change the content and re-schedule the project publishing.
 Published projects cannot be edited.

 Remove a content item from a project by selecting the item in the projects gadget and then selecting Remove from Project from the item's context menu.
 Removing a content item from a project means that it is no longer associated with the project but it is not deleted from the website.